 Achieving Qualified Teacher Status (QTS) by Assessment Only

 If you are an experienced teacher with a degree, you can achieve qualified teacher status (QTS) without having to complete any further training.
 The ‘Assessment Only’ route allows you to demonstrate that you already meet all of the standards for QTS.

-- This way of achieving QTS is only available to unqualified teachers who have significant teaching experience, having taught in at least two schools for a total of more than 2 years.
+- This way of achieving QTS is only available to unqualified teachers who have significant teaching experience, having planned, taught and assessed in at least two schools for a total of more than 2 years.

 - In addition to your degree, you must have a GCSE grade 4 / C or above in English, Maths and a Science subject.
 If you cannot demonstrate the required GCSE subjects and levels you may have to pass an equivalence test.